cesbo/help/src/content/docs/en/articles/tools-and-utilities/ssh.md

     IdentityFile ~/.ssh/server_ed25519
 ```

-- `Host` - server name.
+- `Host`: server name.
 This is the name used in the connection command: `ssh example.com`
-- `HostName` - an optional server address.
+- `HostName`: an optional server address.
 If HostName is not defined, the proper address or host name should be defined in `Host`
-- `User` - username
+- `User`: username
-- `Port` - the server port.
+- `Port`: the server port.
 Default: `22`
-- `IdentityFile` - an optional field that specifies the full path to the private key file
+- `IdentityFile`: an optional field that specifies the full path to the private key file

 ## SSH Keys